zsoltdzsugan/bestshop/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) This project is currently in development.
-The site is designed as a multi vendor ecommerce site (similar to amazon), it provides a seamless online shopping experience.
+The site is designed as a multi-vendor ecommerce site (similar to amazon), it provides a seamless online shopping experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>